bjornbm/dimensional-dk-experimental/slides.md

     - `type Length a = Quantity DLength a`
     - `type Capacitance a = ...`
 - Pretty Printing
-    - Choose display units with `showIn`
+    - Choose display units with `showIn` (not yet in master)
     - `Show` instance defaults to SI base units
-- Exact Conversion Factors Using exact-pi
+- Exact Conversion Factors Using exact-pi (not yet in master)

 ## What Goodies Do We Have?